 Over the years RNIB have been working closely with the IFA at the National Stadium – Windsor Park, to improve accessibility at the Northern Ireland matches.
 As part of this work they offer a number of free seats for people with sight loss – together with a ‘carer’ – to attend a Northern Ireland match and experience audio description.

 The idea is for you to ‘try before you buy’.
 If you go to a match and find that you enjoyed it then you can buy your own ticket for future games – your sighted guide goes free and you can still access the audio description.

-Northern Ireland are about to embark on their European tournament games with home matches this year against Estonia, Belarus, Holland and Germany.
 If you have not been to a match since loosing your sight and you would like to try this – then please get in touch with Olive Rodgers.
 Olive will hold a list of everyone interested and work her way down when advised of tickets.
 If you are offered tickets but cannot go then you can stay on the list but you go to the bottom again.

 You can only get free tickets once as you are expected to pay after this.
 If you are interested in this, please contact Olive Rodgers on 02890334133.

 The Lisburn Macular Society Support Group meet on the second Monday of each month from 11am-12.30pm at The Bridge Community Centre, 50 Railway Street, Lisburn.
 The Group will not be meeting in December.
 Their next meeting will be Monday 13th January, when Karen Toogood, the Macular Society Regional Manager for Northern Ireland will be speaking.
 If you need any further details please contact Anna on 07717603551.